Skip to main content

 Businesses outsource many tasks to third-party vendors, and if they send emails on your behalf, it’s important you make them a part of your SPF record.
 Otherwise, the situation will lead to email deliverability issues, which may go unnoticed for a long time, hampering communication, productivity, and operations at multiple levels.
 Also, ensure the team or individual in charge of maintaining SPF is aware of these changes and understands how important it is to keep SPF records updated with in-house and third-party vendors’ sending sources.

-Setting an SPF Record and Adding New Sender to Your Approved Sender List in SPF Record
+How Do You Configure an SPF Record and Adding New Sender to Your Approved Sender List in SPF Record?

 If you don’t have an SPF record in place, you need to start creating one from scratch.
 Business owners who have outsourced some work to third parties and are yet to add their sending sources to the SPF records will encounter communication gaps, as legitimate emails will land in the spam folder or bounce back.